recyclingben/BigMail/README.md

 Stupid-simple header-only multi-producer-single-consumer queue system for BigWorld (That's a lot of hyphens!).
 Fast and unsafe.

+## Structure
+Sets ("Mail Systems") of queues ("Mailboxes") are defined by unique characters, and accessed as either producers ("Outgoing"), or consumers ("Incoming").
+Outgoing mailboxes can be accessed via multiple threads, whereas incoming mailboxes should only be accessed through a single thread.

+## Implementation
+Mailbox sizes are hardcoded to be 2^16.
+Content is stored in a single contiguous area, delimited by boolean values stating whether the following element is ready to be read (or, "live") or not ("dead").

+When attempting to consume from an incoming mailbox, if the next element is live then the lagging pointer is incremented and the current value is consumed.
+The element is marked as dead later.

+When attempting to produce to an outgoing mailbox, the leading pointer is incremented atomically and the previous index is owned and produced later.
+The element is marked as live later as well.

 Sample program for the curious:
 ```
 #include <pthread.h>